I’ve been getting some emails recently from customers concerned that we’re now raising rainbow trout in open-water pens on Manitoulin Island.

 We would only make this step if we were confident we could operate at the same level of environmental sustainability as we have with our land-based farms for almost 30 years.

-Plus now we hear from our friends at Sheshegwaning First Nation that folks are catching types of fish in our surrounding bay that they haven’t seen in 10 years!
+Plus, we enjoy hearing from our friends at Sheshegwaning First Nation that since the farm has gone in, they are catching types of wild fish (like coho salmon) in the bay around the farm that they haven’t caught in over 10 years!

 —RJ